 Creating New Opportunities

 The rapid rate of innovation and evolution within American ethanol production is bringing new technologies to the market that will increase efficiencies, create new markets for energy crops and waste materials, and employ hundreds of thousands of Americans in innovative new careers.
-For example, the Abengoa Bioenergy cellulosic ethanol biorefinery under construction in Hugoton, Kansas, will employ 300 people during construction and 65 full time employees once operational.
+The INEOS Bio plant in Vero Beach, Florida supports 400 direct and indirect jobs including 60 full-time employees.
+For example, the Abengoa Bioenergy cellulosic ethanol biorefinery under construction in Hugoton, Kansas, employs 300 people during construction and will employ 65 full time employees once operational (expected startup early 2014).
 Other projects and technologies are nearing commercialization that will add value to existing ethanol production and create exciting new economic and career opportunities in a broad spectrum of bio-based applications including fuels, chemicals and pharmaceuticals.

 For more information on tax policies that would accelerate the commercialization of new advanced and cellulosic ethanol technologies, click HERE.